Relaxing gas: Nitrous oxide & oxygen in dentistry

-This technique, that has been around for a long time has almost no ‘downsides’.
+This technique, which has been around for a long time, has almost no ‘downsides’.
 At most, it can make all the difference between acceptance or rejection/avoidance of essential or even elective dental care.
 At the least, it can turn the dental experience from an unpleasant one that has to be ‘tolerated’ to a relaxed, even pleasant one.
 How often can one lie back, feel really relaxed listening to great music… with no access to a mobile, computer or phone?

 It has been estimated that about 30% + dentists in the USA offer this technique, yet in the UK it is extremely rare.
 Why?
 It is so safe, not that costly to the patient and immediately ‘reversible’.